Justin Bieber Did NOT Pick Boat Party Females Like ‘Cattle,’ No ‘Sexual Favors’

 The paper reported party organizer and night club promoter, Dushanka Foon, selected all the female guests herself from her own circle of friends.

-Daily Mail Australia’s revelation that Foon picked the female guests refutes the Herald Sun’s claim alleging the Biebs hand-picked the female party guests “like cattle” and told some that they were “too fat” and “to ugly” to party with him.
+Daily Mail Australia’s revelation that Foon picked the female guests refutes the Herald Sun’s claim alleging the Biebs hand-picked the female party guests “like cattle” and told some that they were “too fat” and “too ugly” to party with him.

 To all the crazy ones – like me, that still believe in love, that live for romance, that appreciate the delicate touch of a hand in a moment between two, that tremble in silence and gratitude for how beautiful life can be, when shared.
 This day is for you.
 Happy Valentine's Day to all my fellow romantics.
 I hope this day is filled with love, laughter and silently simmering passion. ❤????#ValentinesDay #Love